Rishabh3112002/terminal-setup/README.md

 #README

-A quick way to set up vim for JS development.
+A quick way to set up vim for development.

 The setup script will get updated as and when I discover more awesome stuff to use with vim!